emorydunn/CaptureOneScripts/README.md

 ### Batch Rename Collection

-Sorts the current collection by date (ascending), sets the rename counter to 1, and renames all variants.
+Sorts the current collection by date (ascending) and renames all variants.

+By default the script will read the counter from the first variant and use that to set the rename counter.
+This will, in effect, rename in place.
+This setting can be changed to always reset the counter.

 ### Select Next/Previous Primary Variant/Variants